andrejbaran/cli/README.md

 ## `ops search [FILTER]`

-Search for ops in the registry.
+Search for ops in your workspaces.

 ```
 USAGE